enasequence/read_docs/format_01.md

 ### BAM format

-Submitted CRAM files must be readable with [Samtools](http://www.htslib.org/).
+Submitted BAM files must be readable with [Samtools](http://www.htslib.org/).

 BAM file names are required to end up with the .bam suffix (e.g. 'a.bam').